Rencikas/ren-businesses/README.md

 # About
  This is a plug and play script made for qbcore.
-It allows you to configure multiple businesses just in single resource
+It allows you to configure multiple businesses just in a single resource

 ![renbusinnes](https://user-images.githubusercontent.com/85559163/198835306-a319679d-ed28-4c0d-b258-592757325dd1.png)